dschuurman/jtmap/README.md

 pip install adif_io geopy
 ```

-Once these dependencies are installed, open a terminal window.
-Change directories into your jtmap folder and run the program as follows:
+Once these dependencies are installed, open a terminal window, change directories into the local jtmap folder, and run the program as follows:

 `python jtmap.py`